The Joy of Making Saffron-Cardamom Ice Cream

 Li started her label after her own wedding in India.
 “All of the flavors are inspired by people you will spot at these ‘baraats’,” she says.
-And so on her menu, you’ll find hints of ingredients like garam masala (spice mix), chai, jalebi, and ras malai among other desi ideas.
+And so on her menu, you’ll find hints of ingredients like garam masala, chai, jalebi, and ras malai among other Desi ideas.

-And it’s not just Malai, Indian ice creams like Junoon’s kulfi pops made of mango, paan leaf, rose petal, and saffron-cardamom, or ginger ice cream at Ghee Miami have been savored for a long time.
 Houston-based Pondicheri Cafe plays with a variety of spices to make their frozen desserts.
 “I love the contrast of something sweet like cinnamon and cardamom paired with black pepper or chili or herbs.
-We also use moringa, saffron, cloves, mace, nutmeg, and even turmeric to make ice creams,” says chef Anita Jaisinghani who cannot wait to introduce a chikoo flavor, and personally has a soft spot for kulfis.
+We also use moringa, saffron, cloves, mace, nutmeg, and even turmeric to make ice creams,” says chef Anita Jaisinghani, who can’t wait to introduce a chikoo flavor and personally has a soft spot for kulfis.

-Besides restaurants, independent new ice creameries are experimenting with Indian flavors.
+Besides restaurants, new indie ice creameries are experimenting with Indian flavors.
 On Brooklyn Pints’ seasonal menu, there’s chai latte, cardamom-orange, and ginger-honey scoops.
 From becoming a quick supermarket buy to the emergence of new ice cream shops, Indian ice cream is really the only scoop you need to know about this season.
+And you can even make you’re own at home.

 Kesar kulfi slice